Aesthetics Blog

 Lip flip results tend to wear off in three to four months, which is ideal if you’re not satisfied with the results.

-The lip flip procedure can have great results in the right candidate, but there are some reasons why you may want to opt for alternative treatments.
+The lip flip procedure can have great results in the right candidate, but there are some reasons why you may want to opt for alternative treatments, such as lip filler.

 A lip flip targets the appearance of your upper lip, so the edges roll outwards a little.
 This is a very subtle effect, particularly when the patient doesn’t smile.